samiakiran/samiakiran.github.io/_pages/awards.md

 Microsoft Imagine Cup Regional Winner (2018)
 ======
   * Every year, Microsoft holds a competition for students worldwide to create applications that shape how we live, work and play employing the latest Microsoft services.
-I participated in the 2018 competition and was very awarded as Regional Winner on my Final Year Project
+I participated in the 2018 competition and was awarded as Regional Winner on my final year project.
   * My submission was a system for real-time power utilization monitoring, it exploited the concept of the Internet of Things.
 The essentials of this research was to lessen /control power consumption by analyzing the current utilization situation.
 A minimal effort single module framework was created to